adam-omah/riddle-me-timbers/README.md

 This project is deployed on [Heroku](https://shiver-me-timbers.herokuapp.com/) it is linked to the Git Repoistory on [Github](https://github.com/adam-omah/riddle-me-timbers) for which the files are stored as a back up.

+To Deploy this App, you will need the modules found in Requirements.txt, and then use the run.py file to initiate the application.

 ## Credits
 ******